Resilient and Ready Farmer Andy Bason's biodiversity tour

-Join Andy Bason at Newhouse Farm, where he's undertaken several projects to increase biodiversity on his farm.
+Join Andy Bason at Newhouse Farm, where he's undertaken several projects to increase biodiversity on his farm as part of the Resilient and Ready programme.

 “We host a number of visitors on the farm and the science and technology we use blows them away.
 I’m really keen to get away from the stereotypes and be proud to show people what we do.